Human sacrifice in Aztec culture: Role of sacrifice in Aztec culture

-Holistic assessment

 Flower wars

 According to Diego Durán's History of the Indies of New Spain (and a few other sources that are believed to be based on the Crónica X), the flower wars were a ritual among the cities of Aztec Triple Alliance and Tlaxcala, Huexotzingo and Cholula.
 This form of ritual was introduced probably after the mid-1450s following droughts, as famine caused many deaths in the Mexican highlands.
 The droughts and damage to crops were believed to be punishment by gods who felt unappreciated and improperly honored.
 Therefore, the flower wars provided victims for human sacrificial offerings in a highly structured and ceremonial manner.

 This type of warfare differed from regular political warfare, as the flower wars were also an opportunity for combat training and as first exposure to combat for new soldiers.
 In addition, regular warfare included the use of long range weapons such as atlatl darts, stones, and sling shots to damage the enemy from afar.
 During the flower wars, warriors were expected to fight up close and exhibit their combat abilities while aiming to injure the enemy, rather than kill them.
 The main objective of Aztec flower warfare was to capture victims alive for later ritual execution, and offerings to the gods.
 Being killed in the flower wars, which was considered much more noble than dying in a regular military battle, was religiously more prestigious, as these dead were given the privilege to live in heaven with the war god, Huitzilopochtli.